 Class Times for Elementary

-During both the fall and spring, after school workshops are available for elementary age children.
+During both the fall and spring, after school workshops may be available for elementary age children.
 Programs may include foreign language, art, soccer, cooking, and chess.

 For children in grades 1 through 6, these are the years when a Montessori education can make all the difference in the world.
 Using everything that has been learned to this point as a foundation, we begin to build a multifaceted program that speaks to each child’s diverse intellectual interests and physical pursuits, while never losing sight of the basic premise that learning is a fun experience offering lifelong rewards.